Manitoba Medicare and Universal Coverage Laws (2026)

 When does it apply?

-• All residents of a province or territory who are lawfully in Canada.
+• Every resident of a province or territory who is lawfully in Canada.

-• Coverage begins after a waiting period of up to 3 months (varies by province).
+• Coverage begins after a waiting period of up to 3 months, depending on the province.

-• Your health card confirms your enrollment in your province's plan.
+• Your health card is the proof of enrolment in the provincial plan.

 What to Do If You're Charged for Medically Necessary Care in Canada

-• Register for provincial health insurance as soon as you become a resident.
-Don't wait.
+• Register for the provincial plan the moment you become a resident.
+Don't wait — the clock won't.

-• Carry your health card whenever you visit a doctor, hospital, or clinic.
+• Carry your health card to every doctor, hospital, or clinic visit.

-• When moving provinces, register immediately in your new province and consider buying gap insurance for the waiting period.
+• Moving provinces?
+Register on arrival and consider buying gap insurance for the waiting period.

-• Bring your health card when travelling within Canada — you're covered for emergency care in other provinces.
+• Bring your card when travelling inside Canada — emergency care in other provinces is covered.

 What should you NOT do?

-• Don't let your health card expire — renew it before the expiry date to avoid gaps in coverage.
+• Don't let your card expire.
+Renew before the date to avoid gaps in coverage.

-• Don't assume you have adequate out-of-country coverage — provincial plans pay very little for care abroad.
-Buy travel insurance before leaving Canada.
+• Don't assume you have proper out-of-country coverage.
+Provincial plans pay almost nothing abroad — buy travel insurance before you leave.

 Manitoba Law